-- 1. Consult with adviser regarding course selection; refer to KIN graduate program catalog and register for courses every fall and spring to maintain active status in the program. - 2.
+- 1. Consult with your adviser regarding course selection; refer to the Kinesiology graduate program catalog and register for courses every fall and spring to maintain active status in the program. - 2.
 (Optional) Complete the KIN Ph.D.
 Course Planning Form; this maps your coursework by requirement area.
 Students are expected to complete the Planning Form after they have completed most of the required coursework.
-For full time students, this amounts to the second year of the program (3rd/4th semester). - 3.
-Submit your Graduate Planning & Audit System (GPAS), required by the Graduate School, and assign your preliminary examination committee at least one term prior to your preliminary examinations.
-Students are expected to file the GPAS after registering for their last semester of coursework. - 4.
-Once finished with the majority of program coursework, take preliminary examinations (written and oral).
-Full time students typically complete preliminary examinations later in their third year.
+For full time students, this amounts to the second year of the program (3rd/4th semester).